Twinotters/IG_BOT/README.md

 1- First things first, you should download the files or clone this repository.
 2- Install selenium [ pip install selenium ]
-3- Afterwards, open the terminal, and head to the file directory 4- Run the python file named "ig_bot1.py"
+3- Afterwards, open the terminal, and head to the file directory 5- Open de python file named "ig_bot1.py" in a code editor, and put your instagram credentials at the bottom of the code.
+4- Run the python file named "ig_bot1.py"

 ## Contributing